1901 Arts Club

 James Lisney’s …petits concerts take their title from the annual series of recitals given by Charles Alkan at the Erard Showroom in Paris during the 1870s.

-The duo of Joy and James Lisney have performed in many of Europe’s finest halls, including the Leipzig Gewandhaus, the Amsterdam Concertgebouw, Queen’s Hall Edinburgh, and London’s Southbank Centre.
+The duo of Joy and James Lisney has performed in many of Europe’s finest halls, including the Leipzig Gewandhaus, the Amsterdam Concertgebouw, Queen’s Hall Edinburgh, and London’s Southbank Centre.

 Programme